-- Illnesses(such as cancer or respiratory conditions)
+- Illnesses(such as cancer or respiratory conditions like silicosis)

 Strict time limits apply to all workers compensation and personal injury claims.
-To avoid missing any important cut-off dates, try to begin legal proceedings quickly.
+To avoid missing any important cut-off dates, try to begin the legal proceedings quickly.

 We advise that you bring proceedings as soon as possible after any impairment assessment by the workers’ compensation insurer, or when you are advised that your injury is being assessed for degree of permanent impairment.

-The Workers' Compensation and Rehabilitation Act 2003 and associated Regulations govern the awards of damages in relation to work injury claims in Queensland.
+The Workers’ Compensation and Rehabilitation Act 2003 and associated Regulations govern the awards of damages in relation to injury at work claims in Queensland.
 Navigating the provisions of this legislation can be quite complex and it is therefore important that you obtain legal advice with respect to what compensation entitlements you may have under such legislation.

 Even if you’re required to appear in person, being accompanied by legal representation can make this experience less daunting.